Paps94/Learning-React-Part-4/README.md

     await fetch('YOUR-FIREBASE-LINK/orders.json', {
 ```

-and on line 15 in AvailableMeals.js
+and on line 15 in AvailableMeals.js (keep in mind that if you name the Firebase table something else you ened to replace the name after your custom link!)

 ```sh
         'YOUR-FIREBASE-LINK/meals.json'